 - Routine maintenance of testing devices every 35 days

-A license suspension or revocation after a DWI administrative hearing is not necessarily final—you can appeal the DOR’s decision by filing an appeal in the California, MO circuit court within 15 days of the ruling.
-This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially served with notice of the appeal.
-A California, MO DWI administrative hearing lawyer from Combs Waterkotte can guide you through the process and represent you in court to get the best possible outcome.
+If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal with the California, MO circuit court within 15 days of the final ruling.
+This appeal must be filed in the circuit court of the California, MO county where your arrest occurred, and the DOR must be formally served with notice of the appeal.
+A Combs Waterkotte California, MO DWI administrative hearing lawyer can handle filing this appeal for you and represent you to get the best possible outcome.

-Once it’s filed, the case moves to a de novo hearing, where the California, MO circuit court will conduct a fresh review of the evidence without relying on or deferring to the DOR’s previous decision.
-And, unlike in an administrative hearing, circuit court appeals often allow live witness testimony providing our California, MO DWI/DUI attorneys to present a stronger defense.
+Once the appeal is filed, the case moves to a de novo hearing—meaning the California, MO circuit court will conduct an entirely new review of the evidence, without relying on the DOR’s previous decision.
+Unlike administrative hearings, circuit appeals allow live witness testimony, providing our California, MO DWI/DUI lawyers an opportunity to present a stronger defense for your case.

-If you hire a Combs Waterkotte DWI administrative hearing lawyer in the California, MO area, you’re not just hiring the ideal DWI administrative hearing lawyer lawyer in California, MO and beyond – you’re safeguarding your license, your rights, your freedom, and your future.
-Along with esteemed DWI administrative hearing attorneys, our staff is available 24/7 and provides expertise in the following areas for California, MO residents:
+When you choose a Combs Waterkotte California, MO DWI administrative hearing lawyer, you aren’t just hiring a top-rated DWI administrative hearing lawyer lawyer in California, MO and beyond – you are safeguarding your license, your rights, your freedom, and your future.
+Along with experienced DWI administrative hearing attorneys, our legal team is available 24/7 and provides expertise in the following areas for residents in California and beyond:

-Don’t Wait—Contact a California, MO DWI Administrative Hearing Lawyer Right Away to Keep Your Driving Privileges
+Act Now—Speak with a California, MO DWI Administrative Hearing Lawyer Today to Keep Your Driving Privileges

 A DWI/DUI arrest in California, MO doesn’t just mean criminal charges—it puts your driver’s license at immediate risk.
-You have only 15 days to request a DWI administrative hearing, or else your license suspension or revocation will go into immediate effect—with no option to appeal.
-Act fast to hire a California, MO DWI administrative hearing lawyer to give yourself the best chance at keeping your driving privileges.
+You have only 15 days to request a DWI administrative hearing, or else your license suspension or revocation will go into effect immediately—with no option to appeal.
+Act fast to get a California, MO DWI administrative hearing lawyer on your side to give yourself the best chance at keeping your driving privileges.

-Call Combs Waterkotte now at (314) 900-HELP or contact us online for a no-obligation case review.
+Call Combs Waterkotte today at (314) 900-HELP or reach out online for a free case review.
 Our California, MO DWI defense team is ready to fight for you and build a strong case to protect your future.